dbones/dbones.github.io/projects.md

 <p>mpr => Object mapper for Typescript and JavaScript.</p>

-<p>Removes the mundane copying values from source to destination, with support for automapping.</p>
+<p>Removes the mundane copying values from source to destination, with support for auto-mapping, complex objects, deep copy, collections.</p>

 <div>